janekfleper/typst-fancy-units/docs/manual.typ

       description: [
         The number to format.

-The easiest example for a macro is the prefix μ.
-If you don't want to type that letter directly (or use `sym.mu`), you can define a macro that replaces the letter `u` with `μ`.
-For the macro to work correctly, you have to join the prefix and the unit with a colon.
-Writing `unit[u:m]` will then return #unit[μm].
         The returned number dictionary has the same keys, but the exponent value is now content.
       ],
       types: ("dictionary",),